-Building Science and Technology
+Building Science and Technology Emphasis

 Addressing the intersection of human needs, our homes, and the environment

 Today's homes can be built to use half the energy and be healthier for the people who live in them.
-The materials used to build them can perform better and last longer with less environmental impact.
+The building materials used can perform better and last longer with less environmental impact.

 You will be at the forefront of the transition to highly efficient, highly durable, and more environmentally-compatible structures.